Museum of the Moving Image, London

 The Museum of the Moving Image (MOMI) was a museum of the history of cinema technology and media sited below Waterloo Bridge in London.
-It was opened on 15 September 1988 by Prince Charles.
+It was opened on 15 September 1988 by Prince Charles and at the time, was the world's largest museum devoted entirely to cinema and television.
 The museum formed part of the cultural complex on the South Bank of the River Thames.
 MOMI was mainly funded by private subscription and operated by the British Film Institute.
 MOMI was closed in 1999, initially on a supposedly temporary basis, and with the intention of its being relocated to Jubilee Gardens nearby.
 Its permanent closure was announced in 2002.

 Development

 MOMI was the brainchild of National Film Theatre Controller Leslie Hardcastle.
 Hardcastle's vision was realised by significant fundraising by then Director of the BFI, Anthony Smith and a development team including David Francis, David Robinson, Charles Beddow (1929-2012), Chief Technical Officer of the National Film Theatre, and the designer Neal Potter.

 Smith raised the museum's £15m project costs entirely from private sources.